fatima-datasciencelab/12-spiral-datascience-journey/Spiral-1-Python-Basics/README.md

 - spiral1_day8_groupby_analysis.ipynb

 ## 🎯 Objective:
-Learn how to analyze grouped and aggregated data to generate real-world insights using Netflix dataset.
+Learn how to analyze grouped and aggregated data to generate real-world insights using Netflix dataset

+# 📅 Spiral 1 – Day 9: Feature Engineering

+## ✅ Topics Covered:
+- Creating new features (is_movie, is_long, decade)
+- Extracting numbers from strings (duration)
+- Handling categorical variables (rating)
+- One-hot encoding
+- Dropping unnecessary columns

+## 📁 Notebook:
+- spiral1_day9_feature_engineering.ipynb

+## 🎯 Goal:
+To make the dataset machine-learning ready by engineering new features, converting text to numbers, and cleaning the structure.